JanivZ/ExcelFinancialFunctions/README.md

 #### What is it?
-This is a .NET library that provides the full set of financial functions from Excel.
+This is a .NET and .NET Core library that provides the full set of financial functions from Excel.
 The main goal for the library is compatibility with Excel, by providing the same functions, with the same behaviour.
 Note though that this is not a wrapper over the Excel library; the functions have been re-implemented in managed code so that you do not need to have Excel installed to use this library.

 #### Where I can find documentation on these functions?